By implementing standard password security policies, OneContact's security against attacks is increased. Here you'll find information about:

 User account options

-The following settings can be set at the user creation (agents, supervisors, system administrators and administrators) or when editing them:
+The following settings can be set at the user creation or when editing them:

 User Must Change Password at Next Logon (boolean): This option allows you to create a one-time-only password that can get the user started with OneContact.
 The first time the user logs on to OneContact, he is asked to change the password.
+This option has no effect over sip passwords.
 Default: true (on create), false (after upgrade).

 Password Never Expires (boolean): specifies whether the password will never expire, and overrides the Maximum password age policy.
 This setting overrides User must change password at next logon.